alecs297/shitposta/README.md

 # shitposta
-a trash bin in the cloud
+semi-private trash bin in the cloud basically providing an easy way for serving random nonsense from a folder, mostly memes